ruby/ipaddr/README.md

 ## Installation

+This library is part of the standard ruby distribution as default gem and synchronized periodically, but you can explicitly depend on this gem with version constraints as necessary, like when you need a newer version than comes with older versions of ruby.

-Add this line to your application's Gemfile:
+For example, you can add this line to your application's Gemfile:

 ```ruby
 gem 'ipaddr'